 B2B CFO EXPANDS REACH IN STATE

-I look forward to helping privately held companies become more successful.
-Private businesses are the heart and soul of our community, it's important that we remove any barriers to their success.”MESA, ARIZONA, US, April 14, 2022 /EINPresswire.com/ -- B2B CFO, a leader in strategic business advisory services to owners of privately held companies, announced today that Brandon Wellford has joined as Partner.
-He is based in Memphis, Tennessee, and will serve the surrounding area alongside other B2B CFO partners.
+Every business faces challenges that we are prepared to help owners overcome.
+I am proud to be associated with the vast network of experienced B2B CFO Partner Professionals.””MESA, AZ, US, April 14, 2022 /EINPresswire.com/ -- B2B CFO, a leader in strategic business advisory services to owners of privately held companies, announced today that Russ Gubler has joined as Partner.
+He is based in Salt Lake City, UT, and will serve the surrounding area alongside other B2B CFO partners.

-Jerry L. Mills, Founder and Chief Executive Officer of B2B CFO, said, “The addition of Brandon Wellford to our firm’s stellar group of Tennessee-based Partners reflects our continued growth and success in that region.
-Like Brandon, each B2B CFO Partner brings exceptional skill and impressive professional credentials.
-We are delighted that he has joined our firm."”
+Jerry L. Mills, Founder and Chief Executive Officer of B2B CFO, said, “We are delighted that Russ has joined our partnership.
+He is highly accomplished, and his expertise will be of tremendous benefit to the business owners in the area.”

-According to Brandon, “I look forward to continuing to serve owners of privately held companies become more successful and achieving their goals.
-Privately owned businesses are the heart and soul of our community, and it is important that we support their growth and remove any barriers to their success.”
+According to Russ, “I am excited to join B2B CFO.
+We are a national network of experienced partners with a unique approach and proprietary toolsets that position us to be able to help entrepreneurs and business owners realize their dreams.
+Every business faces challenges that we are prepared to help owners overcome.
+Common issues we help solve include but are not limited to helping business owners maximize cash flow, utilize best business practices, add stability to their organizations and increase the value of their companies.
+I am proud to be associated with the vast network of experienced B2B CFO Partner Professionals.”

-To find out more about, or to connect with Brandon, visit b2bcfo.com/brandon-wellford.
+To find out more about, or to connect with Russ, visit b2bcfo.com/russ-gubler.

 About B2B CFO